 Following Louis’ death, his eldest son Lothair became Emperor.
 He tried to strip his two brothers of their territories which led to a civil war between the three.
 His brothers Charles the Bald and Louis the German forged an alliance against him and conclusively defeated him in 841.
 At the threat of losing his imperial right to the throne, Lothair came to an agreement with the other two.

 This was called the Treaty of Verdun.
 According to this treaty, Louis received the medieval German kingdom and adjoining territories.
 Charles was made King of the territories which would later become France.
 Lothair received the Kingdom of Italy and adjoining territories and the imperial title, although the title itself carried little importance.

 Following the Treaty of Verdun, civil warfare ended but the attempts by different members of the Carolingian dynasty to expand their powers continued.
 After Lothair’s death, the territories owned by him were further sub-divided into his three sons, with his son Louis II receiving Italy and also becoming the next Emperor.

 Although an Emperor remained the supreme ruler of the Empire, the territories of the Empire were geographically divided into distinct regions.
-And upon the end of the Empire in the 9th century, it divided into 5 successor states including East Francia, West Francia, Burgundy, Italy and Aquintaine.
+And upon the end of the Empire in the 9th century, is divided into 5 successor states including East Francia, West Francia, Burgundy, Italy, and Aquitaine.